philipqnguyen/tdd_demo/README.md

-# Integrated Demo
+# Test Driven Development Demo

 ## Configuration

+1. Start a new rails app with `rails new tdd_demo` and perform all of your required steps such as `gem install bundler` (if you don't already have it).

-1. Place the following gems in the Gemfile:
+2. Place the following gems in the Gemfile:
   ``` ruby
   group :test do
     gem 'minitest-rails', '2.1.1'